About Carris Reels

 Longevity · Dependability · Accomplishment · Teamwork

 Carris Reels was founded in Rutland, Vermont in 1951 by Henry Carris.
 This business was Henry’s life’s work which he built from the ground up during the 50’s, 60’s and 70’s on a foundation of operational excellence.
 The saying “get the wood out” became and remains part of the corporate culture.
 By the time Henry retired in 1980 he had built a multimillion-dollar business capable of withstanding the tests of time.
+Henry’s son, Bill Carris, stepped in to further develop Carris Reels into a thriving manufacturing company in the 1980’s by implementing start-ups and acquisitions, in addition to extending the company’s geographic outreach.
 In early 2014, Dave Ferraro succeeded Mike Curran as President, and his promotion to President followed more than three decades of leading the Carris brand to its current leadership position in the marketplace.
 Dave has focused much of his efforts on growing the company, and expanding its geographical reach, first by completing the acquisition of J. Hamelin Industries in Canada in 2015, and then by the acquisition of Lone Star Reel in Texas in 2016.

 Carris Reels was founded in Rutland, Vermont in 1951 by Henry Carris.

 Carris Reels makes its one millionth reel!

 Carris Reels opens a new plant in Indiana.

 Henry retires after building a multimillion-dollar business capable of withstanding the tests of time and his son Bill took over the company and set it on an aggressive growth plan.
 Carris opens a plant in Statesville, North Carolina.